 In Guangdong, China young women face 150 hours of overtime each month.
 60% have no contract and 90% no access to social insurance.
 And this situation isn’t unusual, you will see the same things happening in factories all over the world.

 Each time we buy cheap, fast fashion from the high street we are funding the abuse of thousands of women.
-So this International Women’s Day I wanted to encourage us all to stop buying into an industry that exploits the rights of women.
 The choices we make have a profound effect on the lives of women all over the world.
 We need to stand together united as women and commit to buying into a better future for all of us.

 “It isn’t enough just looking for quality in the products we buy, we must ensure that there is quality in the lives of the people who make them” – Orsola De Castro